 A well-written contract is often the linchpin of a successful business relationship, setting forth the expectations of each party while also providing an aggrieved party with legal remedies against a breaching party.

 However, many business owners neglect to seek legal advice before drafting or signing a contract, exposing themselves to substantial risk.
 Whether you are starting a new business or expanding an existing one, it is crucial you have a clear understanding of what your obligations are and how to enforce them if necessary.

 You will need to understand the legal implications of entering into contracts and protect yourself from dangers that can threaten your business.
 Our lawyers can assist you with this, as well as develop appropriate agreements.

 There are two types of dissolution that exist within the North Carolina General Statues.

 The first is voluntary dissolution.
 In accordance with North Carolina law, a corporate entity may be affirmatively dissolved by action of its board of directors, managers, or shareholders, depending upon the corporate form of the entity.

 Failure to file annual reports can result in the second type of dissolution, which is administrative dissolution.

-Revenue suspension is more punitive, and receivership mimics bankruptcy but is a state law remedy.
+Revenue suspension is more punitive and requires immediate attention to remedy.
+Receivership mimics bankruptcy, but is a state law remedy.
 Chad Cochran and Nan Hannah have served in the roles of receiver and/or counsel for receiver for a small company.

-At HSC, you can find representation in areas of business disputes, including contract-related disputes, employee-related contracts, non-compete agreements, disputes between business partners or shareholders in areas including profit-sharing, alleged fiduciary duty, and business divorces, business disputes that arise between two or more businesses, and disputes arising out of business and asset purchases.
+At HSC, you can find representation in areas of business disputes, including contract-related disputes, employment-related contracts, non-compete agreements, disputes between business partners or shareholders in areas including profit-sharing, alleged breach of fiduciary duty, and business divorces, business disputes that arise between two or more businesses, and disputes arising out of business and asset purchases.